Menu

 • Veljo Tormis

-Veljo Tormis has composed almost exclusively for the voice: hundreds of songs, song cycles, largescale compositions for choirs, some stage works, and only the occasional instrumental piece.
+Veljo Tormis (b.
+1930) has composed almost exclusively for the voice: hundreds of songs, song cycles, largescale compositions for choirs, some stage works, and only the occasional instrumental piece.
 His own explanation is that for him, music begins with words; he does not have “purely musical” ideas.
 He has emphasized that he cannot (or does not want to) write music for pleasure or entertainment; his music always has something to say about the world, nature, men and peoples.
+Tormis is a real master of choral sound and largescale choral composition.
+His colourful, almost orchestral writing for voices is always remarkable, to say nothing of his skill at creating tensions with the cumulative, seemingly monotonous repetition of an ancient folk tune.

 Concert Program